sohah/ContractParent/RelatedWork/ReadMe.md

 - we do not need to unroll loops of the implementation instead we use k-induction to verify that correctness between the specification and the implementation.

-## Towards Practical Program Repair with On-Demand Candidate Generation SIGPLAN 2018
+## Towards Practical Program Repair with On-Demand Candidate Generation SIGPLAN 2018 (Program Repair Category)

 This is basically a program repair paper that uses sketching.
 The paper tries to use some runtime information which can prune way some repair candidates.
 The main points about this paper is